coolnether123/shelteredmodmanager/readme.md

 ## Uninstall

-1. Disable all mods in the manager
-2. Delete the `mods` and `SMM` folders
+1. Delete the `mods` and `SMM` folders
-3. Remove doorstop_config.ini, mod_manager.log, and winhttp.dll
+2. Remove doorstop_config.ini, mod_manager.log, and winhttp.dll
-4. Verify game files via Steam/Epic if needed
+3. Verify game files via Steam/Epic if any issues arise

 Your vanilla save files are not deleted.
 Custom saves are stored in mods/ModAPI/... (back this folder up if you want to keep them).